 You should go to your nearest hospital emergency department straight away if your child has extreme stomach pain.

 You know your child best.
 If your child seems unwell, trust your instincts and seek medical attention.

 Your doctor might decide to confirm glandular fever by doing a blood test on your child.

 There’s no specific treatment, cure or vaccine for glandular fever.

-You can treat the symptoms of glandular fever.
-This includes managing pain and discomfort with paracetamol in recommended doses, and making sure your child gets plenty of rest, drinks lots of fluids and eats well.
+- making sure your child gets plenty of rest, drinks plenty of fluids and eats well.

-If your doctor finds your child’s spleen is enlarged, your child should avoid contact sports for at least three months.
+If your doctor finds your child’s spleen is enlarged, your child should avoid contact sports for at least 3 months.
 Contact sports increase the risk of rupturing or tearing the spleen.

 Prevention of glandular fever

-If your child has glandular fever, encourage him not to share drinking containers or toothbrushes with other people.
-He should also avoid kissing people.
-It’s important to have good personal hygiene, particularly handwashing.
+If your child has glandular fever, encourage them not to share drinking containers or toothbrushes with other people.
+They should also avoid kissing people.
+It’s important to have good personal hygiene, particularly hand-washing.

 Your child can go to school and other places and activities if they feel well enough.
 You don’t need to keep your child at home to control the spread of glandular fever.